AndreasFurster/DnsWatcher/README.md

 Simple application that watches dns hostnames and notifies if anything changes.

 ## Usage
-Download exe from releases or build the solution yourself (executable found in bin folder).

 `DnsWatcher.exe example.com [example2.com ...]`
+### Download
+Download zip from releases and extract to a prefered location.
+Optionally add DnsWatcher.exe to envoirement path.

+### Build
+This project is developed and build with Visual Studio 2019 Preview 1.1 and .net core 3.0 preview 1.

-## Output
+## Example output

     .\DnsWatcher.exe google.com bing.com